 What One Should Learn from This Article: Commercial burglary can be charged as a felony or a misdemeanor, depending upon the facts of the case and the defendant’s prior criminal history.
 The defenses vary by the case facts, so read the following article to learn what may apply in your situation.

 Burglary itself is often thought of as the breaking and entering of a building, but this requirement has been abandoned.
-Burglary now simply includes any type of physical entry into a building with the intent to commit a theft therein.
+Burglary now simply includes any type of physical entry into a building with the intent to commit a theft or any crime therein.
 Residential burglary includes, generally speaking, the burglary of a home or living space, whereas commercial burglary covers almost any other type of theft of items from within any type of enclosed or even semi-enclosed area.

 Commercial burglary suggests that the scale of the burglary is quite large, as measured by the dollar value of the items allegedly stolen, but this is not necessarily so.
 Commercial burglary is often charged for the same conduct as one charged with shoplifting (Penal Code § 484(a)), often as a seemingly redundant or duplicative charge.